 The EU Emissions Trading Scheme (ETS) foreseen by Directive 2003/87/EC, which establishes a system for greenhouse gas emission allowance trading within the union intended to protect the climate, is implemented by Act No. 383/2012 Coll. on Conditions of Greenhouse Gas Emissions Allowances Trading.
 As a default rule, the allowances are auctioned.
-Earnings from the auction of these allowances represent income of the state budget and, unless provided otherwise by law, they shall be used for the financing of activities leading to a decrease in greenhouse gas emissions, support of industrial innovations and measures aimed at increasing the energy efficiency of buildings, etc. Act No. 73/2012 Coll. on Substances that Deplete the Ozone Layer and Fluorinated Greenhouse Gases provides for specific obligations relating to such substances, including specific requirements on the labeling of products containing these substances.
+Earnings from the auction of these allowances represent income of the state budget and, unless provided otherwise by law, they must be used for the financing of activities leading to a decrease in greenhouse gas emissions, support of industrial innovations and measures aimed at increasing the energy efficiency of buildings, etc. Act No. 73/2012 Coll. on Substances that Deplete the Ozone Layer and Fluorinated Greenhouse Gases provides specific obligations related to these substances, including specific requirements on the labeling of products that contain them.

 Act No. 254/2001 Coll. on Waters covers water protection, water use and water rights and also implements the Water Framework Directive (2000/60/EC).
 Soil is protected by the rules included in Act No. 334/1992 Coll. on Protection of Agricultural Land Fund.
-The act provides for a definition of the agricultural land fund as well as exceptions from the protection thereof.
+The act provides a definition of the agricultural land fund as well as exceptions from the protection thereof.